Selling Your MSP: By the Numbers

 Adjusted EBITDA helps keep the business grounded, growing its core operations, which results in more realistic and resilient measurements over the long term.

 Not sure where to start with adjusted EBITDA?
 Contact the Host Broker, and we’ll guide you through the process — and even give your business a free evaluation.
-Why not know more about your business and how it performs compared to your industry peers?

 Deal dynamics: less than $5M in revenue for MSPs